2019 Musical Adventures on the Salmon River

 Darrell and his wife Angela joined us in 2017 and they are coming back to celebrate Darrell’s 60th Birthday, so this trip is going to a very fun time!!
 Darrell is an incredible musician and songwriter who also travels with the Zach Brown band.
 Please take a look at his site for more information and his Bio!

-Creativity educator, former museum curator, visual artist, actor/storyteller, event emcee and recipient of the 2009 Folk Alliance Far-West Performer of the Year, Joe has made music with many folks – notably violinist Stephane Grappelli and Grateful Dead guitarist Jerry Garcia – to multi-whirled string guy David Lindley, harmonica wizard Howard Levy and seven years recording and touring with banjo fusionist Alison Brown.
+Joe Craven is a unique and highly regarded musician, educator and producer.
+He is a teacher and student all at once and he will draw you into his performances by including you as though you’re part of the show itself.
+His gift of gab is unprecedented and his musical knowledge impressive.
+Award-winning creativity educator, former museum curator, visual artist, actor/storyteller, music festival emcee and recipient of the Folk Alliance Far-West Performer of the Year, Joe has made music with many folks; Grateful Dead guitarist Jerry Garcia, mandolin player David Grisman (17 years), David Lindley, harmonica wizard Howard Levy and 7 years recording and touring with banjo fusionist Alison Brown.
+Joe’s Website

 Since 1980 dozens of Tom’s compositions have been recorded by a host of major artists, including Linda Ronstadt, Johnny Cash, Joe Cocker, Art Garfunkel and Randy Travis.
 They’ve been featured in films from Twins to Serendipity and Runaway Bride, and in television shows from Captain Kangaroo and Touched By An Angel to Dawson’s Creek.